MackenzieBerliner-Glasser/alc-student-es6-practice/README.md

 ## A utility for students at ALC to look at examples of some array methods as well as other es6 examples.

+### Var vs Const vs Let:

+Brief overviews of `var` before ES6 as well as advantages and disadvantages.
+Also includes when and why we use `const` vs `let` and their intricacies.

 ### Array Methods:
 - `arr.forEach`
 - `arr.map`